Available Psychology Scholarship Opportunities

 Deadline

-All applications and associated materials must be received in the Office of the Dean by April 20, 2024.
+All applications and associated materials must be received in the Office of the Dean by June 22, 2025.

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Max Hutt Endowed Scholarship.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Max Hutt Endowed Scholarship.
 This scholarship is available to 3rd and 4th year clinical psychology students currently enrolled in the College of Psychology with a career interest in psychodynamic psychology.

 Background